grame-cncm/faustdoc/src/tutorials/signal-api.md

 deleteDSPFactory(factory);
 ```

-The Interpreter backend can be used with `createInterpreterDSPFactoryFromSignals` (see [interpreter-dsp.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/interpreter-dsp.h)) to produce a DSP factory then a DSP instance:
+The Interpreter backend can be used with `createInterpreterDSPFactoryFromSignals` (see [interpreter-dsp.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/interpreter-dsp.h)) to produce a DSP factory, then a DSP instance:

 ```C++
 string error_msg;